Resolving diffusion signatures in distant pulsar halos with current and future experiments: Morphological Discrimination Method

 where $P$ denotes the Poisson probability distribution, $i$ labels the $i$-th energy bin and $j$ the $j$-th spatial pixel.
 Here, $N_{ij}^{\rm on}$ is the number of observed events, while $N_{ij}^{\rm b}$ and $N_{ij}^{s}$ are the expected background and signal counts, respectively.

 The signal expectation $N_{ij}^{s}$ is determined by the spatial model under test (Gaussian, disk, or diffusion) and the ECPL spectral model outlined in Section~\ref{sec:model}, folded with the instrument response functions.
-The free parameters consist of $f_0$, $\alpha$, $E_c$, and the angular width of the spatial model.
+To simulate a realistic data analysis pipeline, we treat $f_0$, $\alpha$, $E_c$ and the angular width of the spatial model as unconstrained free parameters during the fitting process, identical to the procedure applied in the analysis of experimental data.
 The maximum likelihood is searched using the \texttt{MIGRAD} algorithm embedded in the Minuit Minimization package\footnote{\url{https://root.cern.ch/doc/master/group__MinuitOld.html}}.
 Larger $\ln \mathcal{L}$ values indicate a stronger preference for the presence of an extended source with the assumed morphology.